 At the high-beginner level, students progress in reading and listening comprehension by building on critical thinking skills.
 Students improve in writing ability through practice and outline planning while incorporating grammar rules and new vocabulary.
 Students participate in classroom discussions on multiple topics and also prepare short, individual and group presentations using notes with appropriate body language.
 Various in-class activities such as games, roleplay, and experiential learning are used at the appropriate level.
 This course is supplemented with online articles, blogs, educational videos, and field trips.
+Prerequisite: ESL 1 or equivalent.

-ESL 3 INTERMEDIATE LEVEL 16.0 UNITS
+ESL 3 INTERMEDIATE LEVEL

 At the intermediate level, students continue to advance in reading and listening comprehension by building on critical thinking skills.
 Students improve in formal writing skills through brainstorming and outline planning while incorporating grammar rules and new academic vocabulary.
 Students express their opinion in classroom discussions on multiple topics and prepare individual and group presentations using notes with appropriate body language.
 Various in-class activities and materials such as games, roleplay, and experiential learning are used at the appropriate level.
 This course is supplemented with online articles, blogs, educational videos, and field trips.
+Prerequisite: ESL 2 or equivalent.

-ESL 4 HIGH-INTERMEDIATE LEVEL 16.0 UNITS
+ESL 4 HIGH-INTERMEDIATE LEVEL

 At the high-intermediate level, students continue to advance in reading and listening comprehension by building on critical thinking skills.
 Students improve formal writing skills through brainstorming and outline planning while incorporating grammar rules and new academic vocabulary.
 Students express their opinion in classroom discussions on multiple topics and prepare individual and group presentations using notes with appropriate body language.
 Various in-class activities and materials such as games, roleplay, and experiential learning are used at the appropriate level.
 This course is supplemented with online articles, blogs, educational videos, and field trips.
+Prerequisite: ESL 3 or equivalent.

-ESL 5 ADVANCED LEVEL 16.0 UNITS
+ESL 5 ADVANCED LEVEL

 At the advanced level, students continue to advance in reading and listening comprehension by building on critical thinking skills.
 Students improve formal essay writing skills through a structured, two-draft essay process while incorporating grammar rules and new academic vocabulary.
 Students debate and express their opinion in classroom discussions on multiple topics and prepare individual and group presentations using notes with appropriate body language.
 Various in-class activities and materials such as games, roleplay, and experiential learning are used at the appropriate level.
 This course is supplemented with online articles, blogs, educational videos, and field trips.
+Prerequisite: ESL 4 or equivalent.

-ESL 6 HIGH-ADVANCED LEVEL 16.0 UNITS
+ESL 6 HIGH-ADVANCED LEVEL

 At the high-advanced level, students continue to advance in reading and listening comprehension by building on critical thinking skills.
 Students improve formal essay writing skills through a structured, two-draft essay process while incorporating grammar rules and new academic vocabulary.
 Students debate and express their opinion in classroom discussions on multiple topics and prepare individual and group presentations using notes with appropriate body language.
 Various in-class activities and materials such as games, roleplay, and experiential learning are used at the appropriate level.
 This course is supplemented with online articles, blogs, educational videos, and field trips.
+Prerequisite: ESL 5 or equivalent.

 ESL SPECIALTY COURSE

+TOEFL iBT

+TOEFL PBT

-TOEFL iBT 16.0 UNITS TOEFL PBT 16.0 UNITS
+16.0 UNITS 16.0 UNITS